Did you know many behavior changes in older dogs are the result of a medical condition?

 Older Dog Chewing Suddenly

-If you noticed your older dog chewing suddenly, this is another dog behavior signaling that something may be wrong.
-There may be a sudden increase in boredom, new or returning separation anxiety, pain, or it could just be age-related.
+If you notice your older dog chewing suddenly, this is another dog behavior signaling that something may be wrong.

-When a normally well-behaved dog starts to suddenly chew on everything in sight, consider if there has been any change in their environment or routine that could be responsible for triggering the dog’s behavior.
+When a normally well-behaved dog starts to suddenly chew on everything in sight, consider if there has been any change in their environment or routine that could be responsible for triggering the behavior.

-Once you find the cause, you can work on a solution.
-IN the meantime, there are also things you can do to stop your older dog from excessive chewing.
+In the meantime, there are also things you can do to manage this unwanted older dog behavior, such as:

 Dog Proof the House